teoprog/EasySave/README.md

 # EasySave
 Logiciel de sauvegarde pour 2F Roaming

+# Important if you work on Visual Studio
+First you will need the 2022 version for make working the application.
+Cause it dispose of NET Core 7.0 that we currently use in our application.

 ## Starting with GIT
 1. Open git bash
 2. Do git clone "https://github.com/[your_username_github]/EasySave.git" (you can find this url if you click on clone on github, a path should be shown)